Hello there! Welcome to our Accommodation blog.

 If you are comfortable in the kitchen then our self-catered accommodation options for undergraduates and postgraduate students have large communal kitchens that are fully fitted, great for cooking together and often become the heart of the flat/house.
 However, if you want the convenience of having your food already made for you, and maybe save a few pennies as well, we also have undergraduate meal plan options in Canterbury that could be for you where a meal package is included in the cost of your accommodation costs.
-In Becket Court, Keynes College and Eliot College a Bed and Flex meal plan is included which gives you £12 a day credit to spend in most of our Canterbury campus catering outlets.
-Becket Court and Keynes College are en-suite accommodations whilst Eliot College offers shared facilities, however, they all also have access to a kitchenette so you always have somewhere to go and make a cup of tea or fix a snack.
+In Becket Court, Keynes College, Rutherford College and Eliot College a meal plan is included which gives you £12 a day credit to spend in most of our Canterbury campus catering outlets.
+Becket Court and Keynes College are en-suite accommodations whilst Eliot College and Rutherford College offer shared facilities, however, they all also have access to a kitchenette so you always have somewhere to go and make a cup of tea or fix a snack.

 Sometimes, it turns out you can have your cake and eat it too (and we recommend the chocolate fudge cake served in Rutherford Dining Hall), so if you are planning to live off-campus or have your heart set on one of our self-catered accommodation options (so that you have access to that large kitchen) but don’t want to rely just on your own cooking then you also have the option to purchase our Flex Catering Plan separately, which would entitle you to a daily £12 credit to be used across our Canterbury campus catering outlets.
 This is separate from your accommodation costs, however, if you think you’re likely to buy food on campus a lot then this could be a cost-friendly option for you as students can save up to 50% if you purchased the same amount without it.